DHLab-TSENG/Heterogeneity-in-SAD-paper/Data_Wrangling.md

 <br/>

-## Determining status of lab/report reulsts using specified cut-off points
+## Determining whether a lab or rheumatology-immunology report value within a reference range (normal or abnormal)

-### Create a result data container for the combined lab and rheumatology and immunology report data
+### Create a data container for the combined lab and rheumatology-immunology report data

 ``` r
 complete_sex_bday_table <-